vanheeringen-lab/genomepy/README.md

 * [hisat2](https://ccb.jhu.edu/software/hisat2/index.shtml)
 * [minimap2](https://github.com/lh3/minimap2)

-Please note: these programs are not installed by genomepy and need to be installed seperately for the indexing to work.
+Note 1: these programs are not installed by genomepy and need to be installed seperately for the indexing to work.

+Note 2: the index is based on the genome, annotation (splice sites) is currently not taken into account.

 You can configure the index creation using the `genomepy plugin` command (see below)